Nano-DNA-Studios/obsidian-visual-agile-plugin/README.md

 The Agile files can also be created using commands in the Command Palette.

 TODO :
-Need to add the contents of the Help Page
 Need to re-explain and redo how this plugin works
-Need to add the help page